modelsconf2018/artifact-evaluation/kusmenko/README.md

     12. Please click at the `Selection` button (see picture 4) to get back to the Project Selection page
     13. Please open the `Clustering` project
     14. If the `SpectralCluster.emam` component is shown, please click at the `Execute Model` button (see picture 2), this will generate the code for our running example model
     15. If the compilation was successful, a new browser tab openes.
-Please drag one of the displayed images into the white drop-szone to get it clustered.
+Please drag one of the displayed images into the white drop-szone to get it clustered (see picture 5).
     16. You will see a clustered black-white image as output.
     17. Please click at the white-box to select your own image and let it cluster